Where is Roadmapping Taking Us?

 Innovation charters have a rich history[vi].
 Managers stopped using charters after the 1980s’ push to improve team performance.
 This was an old form of charters.
 The new form helps shape innovation targets to yield greater impact.
 Plus, these targets have a higher success likelihood.

 And on roadmaps, as in strategies, charters connect technologies to markets.
 They spell out customer needs in specific market segments.
 Charters do this by capturing Jobs-to-be-Done (JTBD) outcomes[vii], the foundation of the third framework part.
+And when but into practices, charters guide strategy dynamics.

 Jobs-to-be-Done segmentation is key to good strategies and roadmaps.
 The JTBD theory says customers hire products to complete a job, and those jobs are defined by the job’s outcomes.